ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This takes advantage of the expertise put into creating those formats and improves interoperability.

 Often extant claims will not be defined in an encoding or serialization format used by EAT.
-It is preferred to define a CBOR and JSON format for them so that EAT implementations do not require a plethora of encoders and decoders for serialization formats.
+It is preferred to provide a CDDL definition for them so that EAT implementations do not require a plethora of encoders and decoders for serialization formats.

 In some cases, it may be better to use the encoding and serialization as is.
-For example, signed X.509 certificates and CRLs can be carried as-is in a byte string.
-This retains interoperability with the extensive infrastructure for creating and processing X.509 certificates and CRLs.
+For example, signed X.509 certificates and CRLs can be carried as-is in a byte string to retain interoperability with the extensive infrastructure for creating and processing X.509 certificates and CRLs.

 ## Proprietary Claims